Skip to content

 • planning the project requirements with your client and colleagues

-• using computer modelling software to analyse data from surveys, tests and maps
+• using computer modelling software to analyse data and create models

 • assessing the environmental impact and the risks of a project

-• directing and check the progress during each stage of a project
+• directing and checking the progress during each stage of a project

 • making sure the construction site meets the legal, and health and safety, requirements.